operasoftware/devopera/README.md

 5. Run `npm install grunt-cli -g` to install Grunt globally
 6. Run `grunt` to build Dev.Opera inside `_site` folder

+Please install [EditorConfig](http://editorconfig.org/#download) plugin for your editor to keep code style declared in [.editorconfig](.editorconfig) file.

 There are two modes of development available:

 1. If you're developing some feature or article, run `grunt watch` and all your changes will be generated automatically every time you save any Jekyll template or Sass file.
 As quick as possible.
 To stop watching changes press `Ctrl C`.